 Skiing and snowboarding are two of the most popular snow sports in the world.
 While people know they must take precautions against the wind and cold, few realize it is also important to protect their eyes.
 The UV radiation from the sun bounces off the surface of the snow and can affect your vision.
 The sheer light is also dangerous because it reflects off the snow and becomes blinding.

 To avoid injury, you need to wear a pair of dedicated ski or snowboarding goggles which include the proper protection.
-Instead of forcing you to find these by yourself, this ultimate guide identifies the top ten best ski and snowboarding goggles currently on the market.
+Instead of forcing you to find these by yourself, this ultimate guide identifies the top 10 best ski and snowboarding goggles currently on the market in 2023.

 These Abom One Goggles are the best overall pair of snow goggles because they are flexible, versatile, and suitable in a broad range of conditions.
 One of their most striking features is the availability of multiple colored lenses that work in a broad range of lighting conditions.
 The current lineup includes blue mirror, green mirror, straight yellow, x-ray black, and orange mirror.
 As you can guess, the mirror refers to how reflective the lens is.
 It is possible to switch between inserts but each additional lens is sold separately.